 |Philip Guston, The Pit|

 Philip Guston balked at the suggestion that artists have any control over the types of paintings they inevitably make.
 I imagine life like this too.
 If we do what we are innately inclined to do, things that come naturally, that are free of expectation and categorization, we unintentionally follow our own mission statement.
 Aspiring to follow the natural yearning within ourselves is quite the artistic struggle.
-That struggle, however, isn't so bad if you can somehow find a way to enjoy it...all the sweaty, smelly, confusing moments of it.
+That struggle, however, isn't so bad if you can somehow find a way to enjoy it...all the real and confusing moments of it.